chinggg/chinggg/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Android Security
+- 🔭 I’m currently working on Fuzzing and Software Security
-- 🌱 I’m currently learning Reverse Engineering
+- 🌱 I’m currently learning Program Analysis
 - 👯 I’m looking to collaborate on CTF competitions
 - 🤔 I’m looking for help with time management